European Union: The CSDDD's obligation on climate change: a game changer for multinational companies

 • If the non-EU company does not have a branch in any Member State or has branches in different Member States, the competent supervisory authority will be the supervisory authority of the Member State in which the company generated most of its net turnover in the EU in the financial year preceding the last financial year.

-As a result, this means that non-EU companies can, at least to some extent, “forum shop” the national supervising authority competent for them by establishing a branch in a specific Member State based on suitability criteria due to the priority of the branch over the largest net turnover in the EU provided for in the CS3D.
+As a result, this means that non-EU companies can, at least to some extent, “forum shop” their national competent supervising authority by establishing a branch in a specific Member State, based on suitability criteria due to the priority of the branch over the largest net turnover in the EU provided for in the CSDDD.

-To create a level playing field for EU supervision of CS3D standards, Member States must ensure that their national supervisory authorities have adequate powers and resources to supervise the adoption and design of the Climate Transition Plans in line with CS3D requirements.
-Finally, Member States must ensure that their supervisory authorities publish an annual report on their CS3D activities and make it available online on a website to ensure uniform and effective enforcement of CS3D standards by national supervisory authorities within the Union.
+To create a level playing field for EU supervision of CSDDDstandards, Member States must ensure that their national supervisory authorities have adequate powers and resources to supervise the adoption and design of the Climate Transition Plans in line with CSDDD requirements.
+Finally, Member States must ensure that their supervisory authorities publish an annual report on their CSDDD activities and make it available online on a website to ensure uniform and effective enforcement of CSDDD standards by national supervisory authorities within the Union.

-The sanctions of a supervisory authorities in the event of an inadequate climate change plan under CS3D must be effective, proportionate, and dissuasive.
-The maximum fine – including in the case of an inadequate climate transition plan – is, depending on the degree of culpability of the company for the breach of the CS3D standard, at least 5% of the relevant company’s global net turnover in the financial year preceding the decision to impose the fine.
-Such sanctions also damage the reputation of the companies concerned and their brands, because the decisions of the national supervisory authorities containing sanctions in connection with infringements of the national regulations adopted to implement the CS3D – such as an inadequate climate transition plan – must be made publicly available for at least five years as part of the naming and shaming practice under the CS3D.
+The sanctions issued by supervisory authorities in the event of an inadequate climate change plan under the CSDDD must be effective, proportionate, and dissuasive.
+The maximum fine – including in the case of an inadequate Climate Transition Plan – is, depending on the degree of culpability of the company for the breach of the CSDDD standard, at least 5% of the relevant company’s global net turnover in the financial year preceding the decision to impose the fine.
+Such sanctions also damage the reputation of the companies concerned and their brands, because the decisions of the national supervisory authorities containing sanctions in connection with infringements of the national regulations adopted to implement the CSDDD – such as an inadequate climate transition plan – must be made publicly available for at least five years as part of the naming and shaming practice under the CSDDD.

 Next steps and recommendations

-Following the final approval of the CS3D by the EU's co-legislator, Member States will be required to adopt regulations and administrative provisions necessary to align national laws to CS3D’s provisions.
+Following the final approval of the CSDDDby the EU's co-legislators, Member States will be required to adopt regulations and administrative provisions necessary to align national laws with the provisions of the CSDDD.

-The final version of the CS3D contains a number of changes to the previous compromise, and the compromises that have been agreed during those complex negotiations have scaled down the ambition of the CS3D.
-Member States which supported the initial version of the CS3D could try and introduce stricter obligations and more rigid provisions possibly along the lines of the original text of the CS3D, also with reference to those provisions that have been dropped in the approved CS3D, such as (i) the scope of the obligation to adopt the Climate Transition Plan, (ii) the requirement to offer financial incentives to managers for climate transition, and (iii) the imposition of directors' duties on to take into account the consequences of their decisions also on climate change.
+The final version of the CSDDD contains a number of changes to the previous compromise, and the compromises that have been agreed during those complex negotiations have scaled down the ambition of the CSDDD.
+Member States which supported the initial version of the CSDDD could try to introduce stricter obligations and more rigid provisions possibly along the lines of the original text of the CSDDD, also with reference to those provisions that have been dropped in the approved CSDDD, such as (i) the scope of the obligation to adopt the Climate Transition Plan, (ii) the requirement to offer financial incentives to managers relating to the climate transition, and (iii) the imposition of directors' duties to take into account the consequences of their decisions on climate change.

-The national regulations, together with all other EU legislative acts, will be transmitted to and reviewed by the Commission, which shall also submit a report to the Parliament and the Council on the necessity to lay down additional sustainability due diligence requirements tailored to regulated financial undertakings with respect to the provision of financial services and investment activities, and the options for such due diligence requirements as well as their impacts also on climate change, since the financial sector's companies are obliged to adopt a Climate Transition Plan.
+The national regulations, together with all other EU legislative acts, will be transmitted to and reviewed by the Commission.
+The Commission must submit a report to the Parliament and the Council on the necessity to lay down additional sustainability due diligence requirements tailored to regulated financial undertakings with respect to the provision of financial services and investment activities.
+This report must include the options for such due diligence requirements as well as their impacts on climate change, since companies in the financial sector are obliged to adopt a Climate Transition Plan.

-Regardless of how Member States choose to transpose and implement the CS3D principles, in-scope businesses should promptly and carefully prepare to meet the requirements and to adopt their Climate Transition Plans.
+Regardless of how Member States choose to transpose and implement the CSDDD principles, in-scope businesses should promptly and carefully prepare to meet the requirements and to adopt their Climate Transition Plans.

-• Consider your existing climate neutrality plan, to determine potential gaps: The first step in such a preparation will of course be to determine how your company's current climate transition plan (if any) compares with the requirements of the CS3D.
+• Consider your existing climate neutrality plan to determine potential gaps: The first preparatory step will of course be to determine how your company's current Climate Transition Plan (if any) overlaps with the requirements of the CSDDD.

-• Consider the impact on your value chain and procurement function, as well as the need to adapt your processes and contracts: Many Climate Transition Plans will have to include also targets for Scope 3 emissions for 2030, and in subsequent five-year internals to 2050 with progress made to meet the relevant targets.
+• Consider the impact on your value chain and procurement function, as well as the need to adapt your processes and contracts: Many Climate Transition Plans will have to include targets for Scope 3 emissions for 2030, and in subsequent five-year intervals to 2050 including the progress made to meet the relevant targets.
 Scope 3 includes all (other) indirect emissions that occur in the upstream and downstream activities of the business.
-Most businesses have already adopted due diligence processes to select and qualify suppliers and partners, and those policies are well incorporated into their business models.
-It will be crucial to review and adapt existing policies and models so to enhance alignment with the upcoming obligations under the CS3D and the Climate Transition Plan, including data sharing and collection throughout the value chain.
-Other businesses, which - for any reason - have not yet implement any supplier qualification process, will need to start from scratch.
-In any event, all businesses shall make sure coherence and coordination throughout their entire internal system and policies.
+Most businesses have already adopted due diligence processes to select and qualify suppliers and partners, and those policies are well-incorporated into their business models.
+It will be crucial to review and adapt existing policies and models to enhance alignment with the upcoming obligations under the CSDDD and the Climate Transition Plan, including data sharing and collection throughout the value chain.
+Businesses, which have not yet implemented any supplier qualification process, will need to start from scratch.
+In any event, all businesses must ensure coherence and coordination throughout their entire internal system and policies.

-• Align strategic planning and communication: Businesses should ensure robust communication and coordination among functions and departments in charge of collecting data, ensuring compliance and making external communication (especially on climate-related matters).
-Indeed, it is of the essence that all public claims, announcements, and reporting, are aligned and consistent (or however not in contradiction) in order to reduce the risk of misunderstanding or misinterpretation of the data and information.
-This alignment is crucial also to meet the growing demand of transparency and clarity from stakeholders, including NGOs and regulators.
+• Align strategic planning and communication: Businesses should ensure robust communication and coordination among functions and departments in charge of collecting data, ensuring compliance and communicating externally (especially on climate-related matters).
+Indeed, it is of the essence that all public claims, announcements and reporting are aligned and consistent (or at least are not contradictory) in order to reduce the risk of misunderstanding or misinterpretation of the information.
+This alignment is crucial to meet the growing demand for transparency and clarity from stakeholders, including NGOs and regulators.
 All climate-related initiatives (e.g., CSRD, CBAM) could be envisioned as a puzzle, where each piece must be meticulously connected to create a clear overall picture.
-Businesses should put together their commitments, strategies, and actions to achieve effective and useful policies also on climate change.
+Businesses should align their commitments, strategies, and actions to achieve effective and useful policies also on climate change.

 Copyright © 2024 Baker & McKenzie.
 All rights reserved.
 Ownership: This documentation and content (Content) is a proprietary resource owned exclusively by Baker McKenzie (meaning Baker & McKenzie International and its member firms).
 The Content is protected under international copyright conventions.
 Use of this Content does not of itself create a contractual relationship, nor any attorney/client relationship, between Baker McKenzie and any person.
 Non-reliance and exclusion: All Content is for informational purposes only and may not reflect the most current legal and regulatory developments.
 All summaries of the laws, regulations and practice are subject to change.
 The Content is not offered as legal or professional advice for any specific matter.
 It is not intended to be a substitute for reference to (and compliance with) the detailed provisions of applicable laws, rules, regulations or forms.
 Legal advice should always be sought before taking any action or refraining from taking any action based on any Content.
 Baker McKenzie and the editors and the contributing authors do not guarantee the accuracy of the Content and expressly disclaim any and all liability to any person in respect of the consequences of anything done or permitted to be done or omitted to be done wholly or partly in reliance upon the whole or any part of the Content.
 The Content may contain links to external websites and external websites may link to the Content.
 Baker McKenzie is not responsible for the content or operation of any such external sites and disclaims all liability, howsoever occurring, in respect of the content or operation of any such external websites.
 Attorney Advertising: This Content may qualify as “Attorney Advertising” requiring notice in some jurisdictions.
 To the extent that this Content may qualify as Attorney Advertising, PRIOR RESULTS DO NOT GUARANTEE A SIMILAR OUTCOME.
 Reproduction: Reproduction of reasonable portions of the Content is permitted provided that (i) such reproductions are made available free of charge and for non-commercial purposes, (ii) such reproductions are properly attributed to Baker McKenzie, (iii) the portion of the Content being reproduced is not altered or made available in a manner that modifies the Content or presents the Content being reproduced in a false light and (iv) notice is made to the disclaimers included on the Content.
 The permission to re-copy does not allow for incorporation of any substantial portion of the Content in any work or publication, whether in hard copy, electronic or any other form or for commercial purposes.